IJSComplexMatter/dtmm/doc/optimization.rst

 Numba multithreading
 --------------------

-Most computationally expensive numerical algorithms were implemented using @vectorize or @guvecgorize and can be performed with target="parallel" option.
+Most computationally expensive numerical algorithms were implemented using @vectorize or @guvecgorize and can be compiled with target="parallel" option.
 By default, parallel execution is disabled for two reasons.
 In parallel mode, the functions have to be compiled at runtime.
 This adds significant compilation time overhead when importing the package.
-Secondly, automatic parallelization of vectorized functions is a new feature in numba and is still experimental according to numba documentation.
+Secondly, automatic parallelization of vectorized functions is a new feature in numba and is still experimental and not supported on all platforms according to numba documentation.

 You can enable parallel target for numba functions by setting the *DTMM_TARGET_PARALLEL* environment variable.
-This has to be set prior to importing the package
+This has to be set prior to importing the package.

 .. doctest::